nishkohli96/rhf-mui-components/apps/rhf-mui-docs/docs/form-helpers/validateFileList.md

 3. `maxSize`: An optional numeric value (in bytes) that sets the maximum allowed file size.
 Files exceeding this limit will be rejected.

+4. `maxFiles`: Maximum number of files allowed for upload.
+Any additional files, even if valid, will be added to the `rejectedFiles` array and excluded from the accepted files.

 ### Returns